TCodina/TCodina.github.io/_posts/2023-05-01-linear_regression_practice.md

 which contains the curious `requires_grad` attribute.
 This property states that, from now on, Pytorch will remember any function applied over the parameters so to keep track of partial derivatives.
 This will be extremelly useful later for optimization, in which we need the gradient of the loss function.

-Now, we define the loss function to be the Mean Squared Error (MSE) function
+Now, we define the loss to be the Mean Squared Error (MSE) function

 $$ J(\pmb{\Theta}) = \frac12 ||\pmb{\Phi} \pmb{\Theta} - \pmb{Y}||_2^2\,, $$

 by using `nn.MSELoss`